David-J-Miller-545/CS283-Systems-Programming/0-Warmup/0-Assignment.md

 https://github.com/David-J-Miller-545/CS283-Systems-Programming

 4. Briefly describe what you want to get out of this class.
+I would like to just more experience with understanding system architecture, programming, linux, and maybe a lower level understanding of C.

 5. Briefly describe any concerns you might be having with being successful in this class (if any).
+The only issue I might have is just remembering C but that should happen relatively early on so other than that I think I am good.